opportus/object-mapper/docs/index.md

 ### Automatic instantiation and injection of filters

 For instance, [ObjectMapperBundle](https://github.com/opportus/ObjectMapperBundle) does implement such a *mapping predefinition*.
-For example, this bundle instantiates all services tagged `object_mapper_filter` and inject them into the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) during its initial instantiation.
-Then the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) injects these aliased filters into the maps that it builds.
+For example, this bundle instantiates all services tagged `object_mapper.filter` and inject them into the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) during its initial instantiation.
+Then the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) injects these tagged filters into the maps that it builds.
 This way tagged filters are *added automatically* to the [`Map`](https://github.com/opportus/object-mapper/blob/master/src/Map/Map.php).
 So you do not need to write:

 ```php
 // Define the map *on the go*